Fibered ribbon pretzels: Pretzel knots: fiberedness and sliceness

 Chronologically, the next big step towards classifying slice pretzel knots was carried out in \cite{pretzel}, where it was shown that \begin{thm} Let $K$ be a non-exceptional, non-unitary slice pretzel knot.
 Then, up to reordering of parameters,

 \begin{itemize} \item if K is Type 2, then $K=P\{p_0,p_1,-p_1,p_2,-p_2,\dots,p_t,-p_t\}$, while \item if K is Type 3, then $K=P\{p_1,-p_1\pm1,p_2,-p_2,\dots,p_t,-p_t\}$. \end{itemize}

 \end{thm}

-Here an \emph{exceptional} pretzel knot is a Type 2 knot whose parameters consist of pairs of numbers of the same absolute value and opposite signs along with $(a,-a-1,-\frac{(a+1)^2}{2})$ with $a\equiv 1,97\mod(120)$ \cite{pretzel,KimLeeSong}.
-While these are conjecturally not even algebraically slice, they have resisted all attempts so far to establish this statement.
+Here an \emph{exceptional} pretzel knot is a Type 2 knot whose parameters consist of pairs of numbers of the same absolute value and opposite signs along with $(a,-a-2,-\frac{(a+1)^2}{2})$ with $a\equiv 1,97\mod(120)$ \cite{pretzel,KimLeeSong}.
+While these are conjecturally not even algebraically slice, and on a case by case basis it is easy to establish that they are not, they have resisted all attempts so far to establish this statement for all parameters $a$.

 The case of 5-stranded \emph{Type 1} pretzel knots was addressed in \cite{bryant}.
 Particularly, Corollary~2 in that article tells us that in the absence of unitary parameters, if these pretzel knots are slice then the defining set of parameters is of the form $\{p_0,p_1,-p_1,p_2,-p_2\}$.
 At the time of writing, beyond 5-strands, the ribbon status of Type 1 pretzel knots was wide open.